 Cold from playing outside?
 Have some oatmeal.
 Upset tummy?
 Here’s some oatmeal.
 Itchy from head to toe?
 Oatmeal is your answer again.
 Enjoy a nice soothing oatmeal bath to cure what bugs you!

-Epson salt has magnesium sulphate which soothes irritated skin.
-We add a little of olive oil to some Epsom salt and cover the bites.
+Epsom salt has magnesium sulfate which soothes irritated skin.
+We add a little olive oil to some Epsom salt and cover the bites.
 Works like a charm.

 Salt, Baking Soda

 My friend Joy says “We used a scrubbing paste with three parts baking soda, one part salt and enough water to make a paste.
 Rub it on to the affected areas for about 20 seconds, if you can stand it that long because you will Feel the burn. . .
 But it’s fire fighting fire”